Andrew Bacevich: American Imperium – Untangling truth and fiction in an age of perpetual US wars (Repost from 1/1/2018)Aug 7, 2022

 Finally, there is this old lesson, evident in each of the four wars that make up our alternative narrative but acutely present in the ongoing War for the Greater Middle East.
 That is the danger of allowing moral self-delusion to compromise political judgment.
 Americans have a notable penchant for seeing U.S. troops as agents of all that is good and holy pitted against the forces of evil.
 On rare occasions, and even then only loosely, the depiction has fit.
 Far more frequently, this inclination has obscured both the moral implications of American actions and the political complexities underlying the conflict to which the United States has made itself a party.

 Indulging the notion that we live in a black-and-white world inevitably produces military policies that are both misguided and morally dubious.
 In the Greater Middle East, the notion has done just that, exacting costs that continue to mount daily as the United States embroils itself more deeply in problems to which our military power cannot provide an antidote.
 Perseverance is not the answer; it’s the definition of insanity.
 Thinking otherwise would be a first step toward restoring sanity.
 Reconfiguring the past so as to better decipher its meaning offers a first step toward doing just that.

 Andrew Bacevich is a well known US author and academic.
-He recently published America;s War for the Greater Middle East: a Military History
+In 2016, he published America’s War for the Greater Middle East: a Military History.